Other Interesting Pictures

 From left to right:

 Joe Summerhill, who studied with Elden Benge and assisted with the making of trumpets at the Morse Avenue location.
-He is holding valve section #2801,
+He is holding valve section #2801, which was given

-Ryan by Zig Kanstul.
+to Ryan by Zig Kanstul.

 Mike Lill, holding his C trumpet #2429.